WestGrid/trainingMaterials/pages/visualization.md

 #### *"Scripting and other advanced topics in VisIt visualization"*

 **Webinar** (2016-Nov-02) by Alex Razoumov

+This webinar looks at the Python interface in VisIt, one of several popular open-source, general-purpose visualization packages.
+We demonstrate the different ways to launch scripts and use them for a number of rendering tasks including processing time-dependent datasets and creating animations.
+We also take a look at several other interesting topics in VisIt workflows such as visualizing the terrain in 3D and rendering molecules.

 * [ZIP file]({{ site.baseurl }}/materials/visitScripting.zip) with slides and other files